 Stip.
 No. X (Yes) Stipulation 5.
-NEPA Should a need for mineral materials arise during the nesting season in an area that has not been cleared of vegetation, any authorized permit / contract holder may request approval from the BLM to initiate a pre-disturbance migratory bird nesting survey.
-A pre-disturbance migratory bird nesting survey shall be conducted by a qualified biologist within potential breeding habitat prior to any surface disturbance proposed during the avian breeding season (March 1st through August 31st).
+Should a need for mineral materials arise during the nesting season in an area that has not been cleared of vegetation, any authorized permit / contract holder may request approval from the BLM to initiate a pre-disturbance migratory bird nesting survey.
+NEPA A pre-disturbance migratory bird nesting survey shall be conducted by a qualified biologist within potential breeding habitat prior to any surface disturbance proposed during the avian breeding season (March 1st through August 31st).
 Surveys must be conducted no more than 10 days and no less than 3 days prior to initiation of disturbance.
 Surveys must follow established BLM standards and protocols, and should be approved by the BLM biologist prior to being implemented.
-If active nests are located, the BLM biologist must be notified immediately and appropriate protection measures which may include avoidance or restriction of activities will be cleared within 10 days of survey completion.
-(Migratory Bird Treaty Act) 6. \boxtimes US FWS Avian Mortality Form for Special Use Permits must be used in case there is Avian Mortality.
+If active nests are located, the BLM biologist must be notified immediately and appropriate protection measures which may include avoidance or restriction of activities will be established.
+If no active nests are present in the area surveyed, vegetation should be cleared within 10 days of survey completion.
+(Migratory Bird Treaty Act) 6. \mathbf{X} US FWS Avian Mortality Form for Special Use Permits must be used in case there is Avian Mortality.
 Mining Notices and NEPA (IM-NV-2014-036)